 - What is something you can push off, and what is something that is a top priority?

-In a previous post, I showed a great example of how to organize yourself and your
+In a previous post, I showed a great example of how to organize yourself.

 Have a “FUN” Day Now and Then – This is something I have done in the past, and it definitely works!
 Talk to your community and figure out when your group can have a “fun” day.
 This could be a few hours or all day.
 A great example I have done previously is to create a scavenger hunt for them.
 They could do this in their own time by working around their meetings yet still having fun.
 Another example of a fun day could be taking your team to Applebees for lunch and then stopping for an ice cream visit afterward.
 All of this is great for your mental health and bonding within your team.